khagankhan/Network_Security/ScroogeCoin/README.md

 ## Implementation Details

 The main task is to implement the `handleTxs` method in `TxHandler.java`.
 This method should return a mutually valid transaction set of maximal size and update the internal UTXOPool accordingly.
+For more information check Task.pdf

 To achieve this, consider the following steps: